Fluoroform: Greenhouse gas

 The atmospheric lifetime is 270 years.

-HFC-23 was the most abundant HFC in the global atmosphere until around 2001, which is when the global mean concentration of HFC-134a (1,1,1,2-tetrafluoroethane), the chemical now used extensively in automobile air conditioners, surpassed those of HFC-23.
+HFC-23 was the most abundant HFC in the global atmosphere until around 2001, when the global mean concentration of HFC-134a (1,1,1,2-tetrafluoroethane), the chemical now used extensively in automobile air conditioners, surpassed those of HFC-23.
 Global emissions of HFC-23 have in the past been dominated by the inadvertent production and release during the manufacture of the refrigerant HCFC-22 (chlorodifluoromethane).

 Substantial decreases in HFC-23 emissions by developed countries were reported from the 1990s to the 2000s: from 6-8 Gg/yr in the 1990s to 2.8 Gg/yr in 2007.

+However, research in 2024 strongly indicates that the HFC-23 emission decrease is much less than has been reported and does not meet the internationally agreed Kigali Amendment of 2020.

 The UNFCCC Clean Development Mechanism provided funding and facilitated the destruction of HFC-23.